OpenWork-NZ/mdwg/docs/_defs/DataIdentification.md

 - **[otherLocale -](./ResourceLocale)** *(class - [PT_Locale](./PT_Locale))* [0..\*]
 - **environmentDescription -** *(type - charStr)* [0..1] description of the resource in the producer's processing environment, including items such as the software, the computer operating system, file name, and the dataset size
 - **supplementalInformation -** *(type - charStr)*[0..1] any other descriptive information about the resource

-## Discussion

-Identification information about a resource is of high importance to document as this information strongly impacts on the ability of a user to asses the resource fitness to use.
-MD_DataIdentification instantiates the abstract class [MD_Identification](./class-MD_Identification)  for use with data resources.

-## ICSM Best Practice Recommendations

-Therefore - to clearly understand what resource a metadata record is describing, there should be one and only one [1..1] MD_Identification package in a metadata record.
-For dataset metadata, this must be expressed as an MD_DataIdentification instance.
-The Data Indentifaction package contains several sub-packages and sub-elements.
-To ease the common use of such metadata, it is important that the use of these sub-packages and sub-elements be standardised.

 ## Related Classes